 Akayama glided through space toward her Hurricane Planet.
 She propelled herself with new organs which threw clouds behind her.
 These organs worked like the engines in her Zephyrs, which she’d developed after cracking the secrets of Jupiter’s spot.
-The efficiency and compactness of these engines were why the new robots were Zephyrs, in comparison to the Hurricane.
+The efficiency and compactness of these engines were why her new robots were Zephyrs, in comparison to the Hurricane.

 The planet rumbled around her.
 “Have we made progress?”